Louis24/Color-Classifier/README.md

 # Color-Classifier
-Change some code for colorclassifier 2.0.0
+fix some bugs for colorclassifier 2.0.0
 pip install colorclassifier

 ## Usage: